gregpalmr/alluxio-trino-edge-cache/README.md

      </configuration>

-If you want Alluxio to also service requests for LOCATION specification for hdfs, you can add a new section in the core-site.xml file, like this:
+If you want Alluxio to also service requests for LOCATION setting of hdfs://, then you can add a new section in the core-site.xml file, like this:

     <property>
         <name>fs.hdfs.impl</name>